You Can HelpDonate

-In Manitoba, no treatment program like this exists, and the waiting lists for other treatment programs are long.
-For many addicts, this wait is a death sentence.
+For many people with addiction, wait lists can be a death sentence.
 While this alone is intolerable to a compassionate society, addiction carries a staggering cost to society as a whole, with the estimated cost of substance abuse in Canada estimated to be $39.8 billion annually.
-The direct cost associated with substance abuse on the health care system alone is estimated at $8.8 billion, with additional costs being borne by the welfare, judicial, and penal systems.
-When addicts are treated, family violence and trauma are also reduced, while our productivity as a community increases.
+The direct cost associated with substance use and addiction on the health care system alone is estimated at $8.8 billion, with additional costs being borne by the welfare, judicial, and penal systems.
+When people with addiction are treated, family violence and trauma are also reduced, while our productivity as a community increases.
 The costs of effective treatment programs are a tiny fraction of this expense.

-Our goal is to establish a non-profit facility like Fresh Start in Manitoba.
+Our goal is to establish a non-profit facility like Calgary's Fresh Start Recovery Centre here in Manitoba.
 Bruce Oake - A Place For Recovery, Healing And A Foundation For Life will provide a unique and proven addition to the treatment options available to Manitobans.
-With services offered in cooperation with Fresh Start in Calgary, our facility will focus on measureable outcomes that address all the dimensions of the person, with no financial barriers to entry.
+With services offered in cooperation with Fresh Start, our facility will focus on measureable outcomes that address all the dimensions of the person, with no financial barriers to entry.
 Sobriety, mental health, employment, housing, a positive social network, and improved self-esteem are all factors in improved functioning, and are addressed in this treatment model.

 A viable business plan has been developed that will allow for the creation of a state of the art, not for profit facility that will be able to treat hundreds of patients annually.
 Bruce Oake Recovery Centre is currently raising the $1,650,000 required to establish, lease, and furnish a location that will treat hundreds of patients each year.